Larry Walker: Early life and amateur career

-Larry Kenneth Robert Walker Jr. was born on December 1, 1966, in Maple Ridge, a suburb of Greater Vancouver in British Columbia, to Larry Sr., and Mary Walker, both of Scottish descent.
-Larry Jr. was the youngest of four boys, Barry, Carey and Gary.
+Walker was born on December 1, 1966, in Maple Ridge, a suburb of Greater Vancouver in British Columbia, to Larry Sr., and Mary Walker, both of Scottish descent.
+Walker had three older brothers.
 The five men often played together in a fastpitch softball league, frequently all in the same starting lineup.
-Walker grew up passing much of his free time playing street hockey, especially as part of a group of boys in the backyard and driveway of another boy named Rick Herbert.
+Walker grew up passing much of his free time playing street hockey, especially as part of a group of boys in the backyard and driveway of another boy.
 In that group was future Hockey Hall of Famer Cam Neely, who became one of Walker's close friends.
 Walker dreamed of a career in the National Hockey League (NHL) as a goaltender, only casually playing an occasional baseball game during the summer.

-He played hockey and volleyball at Maple Ridge Secondary School; baseball was not offered.
-One of his boyhood idols was NHL goalie Billy Smith, winner of four consecutive Stanley Cups from 1980−83 during Walker's teenage years.
+Walker played hockey and volleyball at Maple Ridge Secondary School; baseball was not offered.
+One of his boyhood idols was NHL goalie Billy Smith, who won four consecutive Stanley Cups from 1980−83, during Walker's teenage years.
 Walker sharpened his skills by blocking shots against Neely.
-Brother Carey, also a goaltender, was drafted by the Montreal Canadiens in the 12th round of the 1977 NHL Draft.
+Walker's brother Carey, also a goaltender, was drafted by the Montreal Canadiens in the 12th round of the 1977 NHL draft.